4doctorstrange/Face-Recognition/README.md

 # Face-Recognition
-# openCV
-This repository is working on face recognition based on OpenCV Harcascade
+This repository is aimed to develop a Django based application that uses Face Recognition technique to a mark student's attendance